-Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Another area of judgment for us in connection with our property, plant and equipment is related to lease accounting.
-Most of our IBX data centers are leased.
-Each time we enter into a new lease or lease amendment for one of our IBX data centers, we analyze each lease or lease amendment for the proper accounting.
-This requires certain judgments on our part such as establishing the initial lease term to include in a lease test, establishing the remaining estimated useful life of the underlying property or equipment and estimating the fair value of the underlying property or equipment.
+Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Another area of judgment for us in As of December 31, 2011 and 2010, we connection with our property, plant had property, plant and equipment of and equipment is related to lease \$3.2 billion and \$2.7 billion, accounting.
+Most of our IBX data respectively.
+During the years ended centers are leased.
+Each time we enter December 31, 2011, 2010 and 2009, we into a new lease or lease amendment recorded depreciation expense of for one of our IBX data centers, we \$328.6 million, \$246.5 million and analyze each lease or lease amendment \$168.0 million, respectively.
+Further The second secon for the proper accounting.
+This changes in our estimated useful lives of requires certain judgments on our part our property, plant and equipment such as establishing the initial lease could have a significant impact to our · term to include in a lease test, results of operations. establishing the remaining estimated useful life of the underlying property or equipment and estimating the fair 1 value of the underlying property or equipment.
 All of these judgments are inherently uncertain.
-Different assumptions or estimates could result in a different accounting treatment for a lease.
-As of December 31, 2011 and 2010, we had property, plant and equipment of \$3.2 billion and \$2.7 billion, respectively.
-During the years ended December 31, 2011, 2010 and 2009, we recorded depreciation expense of \$328.6 million, \$246.5 million and \$168.0 million, respectively.
-Further changes in our estimated useful lives of our property, plant and equipment could have a significant impact to our results of operations.
+Different assumptions or estimates could result in a different accounting treatment for · · · · · · · · · · · · · · · · · · · a lease. ·